enseitankado/proxine/README.md

 # Proxine: Fast and Elite Proxy List
-Periodically build fresh proxy list from more than 100 online sources, checks and merges into one list.
+Periodically build fresh proxy list from more than 110 online sources, checks and merges into one list.
 This repo has only elite proxies.
+Raw lists profiled with [Proxy Profiler](https://github.com/enseitankado/proxy-profiler).

  Update Frequency: ```Every 30 minutes```